cloudfoundry/community/toc/rfc/rfc-draft-ipv6-dual-stack-for-cf.md

 bosh-bootstrap shall be extended to support IPv6 / dual stack configuration.

 bosh-bootstrap is used, among other things, for setting up the environments that are running CATs.

+The extensions in bosh-bootstrap include:
+1. Changes to the Terraform configuration to support IPv6 in VPCs and subnets
+2. Use the changes in BOSH to assign IPv6 addresses and CIDR ranges
+3. Setup of a pipeline that exercises CF Deployment with IPv6 enabled within a `bbl` environment.

 ## Other Topics